-Candidates will receive course registration numbers from the Credential Analyst each semester.
+Candidates will enroll in their courses at Orientation.
 Please be aware that once you are registered, course fees will be applied to your account through the regular billing cycle.
 Through the UC Merced Student Portal select MyBill to view your account fees.